Android 3DS SDK

 Transaction creation

-The following code snippet demonstrate a possible way to call the function and catch its exceptions :
+The following code snippet demonstrates a possible way to call the function and catch its exceptions :

 fun generateAuthenticationRequest(